wuthomas-mit/Swimming_Projection/README.md

 4. **Assessment Tool for Organizations:**
    - Provide swimming organizations with a tool to assess the capabilities of swimmers.
 This could be useful for talent scouting, team building, and making data-driven decisions.

+## Steps For Use

+1. **Data Collection:**
+   - Begin by going to https://www.usaswimming.org/times/popular-resources/event-rank-search, where you find the top ~500 (will only give ~200-300) swimmers using the parameteres that you choose.
+Download the excel sheet of those entries.
+Then, in data_retrieval/scrape.py, change the input file and then let run until completion.

+2. **Data Preparation:**
+   - Use pre_processing/data_congregate.py on the folder of the downloaded excel files from previous step.

+3. **Employing Synthetic Control:**
+   - Use synth_control.py on the correct combined_output file to run synthetic control.